ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 ### Mapping entities to database tables

-Define all mappings rules (columns, primary and foreign keys...) between your entities and the database tables.
+Define all mappings rules (columns, primary and foreign keys, indexes...) between your entities and the database tables.
 This is the ORM (object-relational mapping) step.

 This DSL is based on type and nullability of your entities fields.